Michel Pageaud

-Michel Pageaud (born 30 August 1966 in Luçon, Vendée) is a French former professional footballer who played as a goalkeeper for Angers SCO, Valenciennes and Scottish club Dundee.
+Michel Pageaud (born 30 August 1966) is a French former professional footballer who played as a goalkeeper for Angers SCO, Valenciennes and Scottish club Dundee.
+A month prior to joining Dundee in February 1994, he played in one reserve match for their city rivals Dundee United.

 Pageaud played for Dundee in the 1995 Scottish League Cup Final defeat by Aberdeen.
 He returned to France at the end of the 1995–96 season under the Bosman ruling.